 - Oversee the care and maintenance of property procured with project funds in accordance with sponsor guidelines.

-- Report any intellectual property development which relates to the project to the Industry Engagement and Intellectual Property Office in accordance with policies.
+- Report any intellectual property development which relates to the project to Innovation and Economic Development in accordance with policies.

 - Report project progress, including final reports as required by the terms of the award.